UCL-ARC/python-tooling/README.md

 ## Using this template

+Some quick instructions for using our template are below.
+We also have detailed [tutorial](tutorial.md) that has been given in a couple of workshops geared towards researchers at UCL.
-The key steps required to use the template are given below.
-A more detailed [tutorial](tutorial.md) which both describes using the template to create a package and how to use the newly created package with some of the included tools is also available.
+The tutorial goes into much more pedagogical detail, it both describes using the template to create a package and how to use the newly created package with some of the tools included.

 1. Install [cookiecutter] in a Conda or `venv` environment (commented lines for Conda example).